Authentication

 Overview

 RaspAP's authentication module uses HTTP's built-in framework to limit access to authorized users.
-Known as the HTTP "Basic" scheme, when first accessing RaspAP on your device the server will respond with a 401 (unauthorized) status.
-Authentication is then handled with a response header that presents a login challenge in the browser.
+Known as the HTTP "Basic" scheme, when first accessing RaspAP on your device the server will respond with a 401

-The default administrator login is:
+The default administrator credentials are:

 Username: admin